kubernetes-sigs/kube-scheduler-simulator/simulator/pkg/README.md

-This directory contains the packages which is intended to be used from the outside.
+This directory contains the packages which are intended to be used from the outside of the simulator.